The Power Behind "Diversity of Plants"

 On the other hand, insoluble fiber remains unchanged during digestion.
 It adds bulk to the stool and helps with bowel regularity and prevention of constipation.
 Insoluble fiber is found in foods like wheat, brown rice, legumes, and vegetables.

-Fiber-containing foods contain different proportions of both soluble and insoluble fibers, so it is important to eat a variety of these foods (plants!).
+Fiber-containing foods have different proportions of both soluble and insoluble fibers, so it is important to eat a variety of these foods.

 Prebiotics + Probiotics = Postbiotics